Saturday 1 June 2024

 Retargeting and remarketing are powerful tools for re-engaging potential customers who have previously shown interest in your airline but did not complete a booking.
 These strategies involve:

-• Displaying targeted ads to users who visited your website but did not convert.
+• Showing ads to users who visited your site but left without booking.

-• Sending personalized email reminders or offers to users who abandoned their booking halfway.
+• Sending personalized emails with reminders or offers to those who started booking but didn't finish.

-Retargeting helps keep your airline top-of-mind for potential customers, increasing the likelihood of eventual conversion.
+Retargeting keeps your airline in mind for potential customers, increasing the chance they'll book later.

 Data analysis is crucial for optimizing SEM strategies and achieving better ROI.
 Airlines should continuously monitor and analyze key metrics such as: